openshift/cluster-health-analyzer/docs/design.md

 The main purposes are:

-- **Ranking of the components**: The value of the metric provides the level of importance of the component from the overall cluster health perspective.
+- **Ranking of the components**: The value of the metric indicates the level of importance of the component from the perspective of overall cluster health.
 The lower the number, the more the important the component is.

 - **List of available components [FUTURE]**: In certain views, we would like to be able to include healthy components as well.
-It's not implemented right now, but in the future, we could limit the list of components only to those applicable for particular cluster (right now, the analyzer exposes all the components the analyzer is aware of, even the ones not relevant to the cluster.)
+It's not implemented yet, but in the future, we could limit the list of components to only those that are relevant for a particular cluster (currently the analyzer exposes all the components the analyzer is aware of, even thise that are not relevant for the cluster).

 The anatomy: